 IFRS 9 is part of the IASB's wider project to replace IAS 39 Financial Instruments: Recognition and Measurement.
 IFRS 9 retains, but simplifies, the mixed measurement model and establishes two primary measurement categories for financial assets: amortized cost and fair value.
 The basis of classification depends on the entity's business model and the contractual cash flow characteristics of the financial asset.
-The standard is effective for annual periods beginning on or after January 1, 2015, with early adoption permitted.
-The Company does not intent to early adopt IFRS 9 and is in the process of evaluating the impact of the new standard on the accounting for the available-for-sale investment.
+The required adoption date for IFRS 9 has now been deferred.
+The Company does not intend to early adopt IFRS 9 and has not yet fully evaluated the impact of this new standard.